oceane-sailorin/python-exercises/README.md

 # python-exercises

-list of exercises to keep essential algorithms in mind
+List of exercises to keep essential algorithms in mind using either memoization, either tabulation.
+According to the algorithm, the one can be better appropriate than the other and sometimes both are equally efficient

 ## memoization